harmboschloo/elm-ecs/notes.md

 challenges

-- entity components can be reused/changed
+- entity components can be reused/changed (Dict implementation does not need reuse)
 - entities can be destroyed and entity ids reused

 solutions